Lancashire and Cheshire Amateur Football League: Current members 2026-27

 Note that teams sometimes officially vary their lower team names, but the above is standardising it to be clear what level it is: Reserves=2nd team, A=3rd team, B=4th team.
-The exception is AFC Stockport who have specific names for their 2nd and 3rd teams (Warriors and Titans).
 Some teams have their 1st and 2nd teams in a higher league.

 Lancashire and Cheshire Amateur Football League winners

 1909–10

 The number and naming of the divisions has varied throughout the league's history, and the size of the league has grown from its early days.